rustadadam/chess/Miscellanious/notes.md

 - REPL is Read Evaluate Print Loop
 - echo -e "\u001b[31;40;7m ♔♕♖♗♘♙♚♛ "
 - URI is a Universal --- Identifier

+## Logging
+- External recording of your program
+- Helps with debugging, and mapping.
+Sometimes is the only way to debug.
+The debugger may be better.
 -